Skip to Content Accessibility Information

 • Reimbursable employers (government entities and certain non-profit organizations) may choose to reimburse the state for benefits charged against their account, instead of paying quarterly UI taxes.

-• Experience (also called Earned) Rate - This rate is assigned after an employer has paid wages to employees in at least two fiscal years (July 1 to June 30) before the computation date.
+• Experience Rate - The experience tax rate (also called earned rate) is calculated based on an employer’s benefit charges and taxable wages.
+This rate is assigned after an employer has paid wages to employees in at least two fiscal years (July 1 to June 30) before the computation date (see question #3 for details).

 3. How are experience tax rates calculated?